 The Nerf Rival Hades XVIII-6000 is a spring-powered, pump-action blaster in the Phantom Corps sub-series, with single and slam fire capabilities.

-Similar in size, shape and internal workings as the Rival Artemis, the Hades is a medium to large sized weapon that can hold 60 rounds in its built-in magazine.
+Similar in size, shape, and internal workings to the Rival Artemis, the Hades is a medium to large-sized weapon that can hold 60 rounds in its built-in magazine.

 You can purchase the Nerf Rival Prometheus blaster on Amazon.

 First released in 2018, the Hades XVIII-6000 is a 60-round blaster in the Phantom Corps sub-series of the popular Rival range of blasters.
 It’s a spring-powered blaster that can fire in single mode as well as in slam mode.

 Named after an ancient Greek God, the Hades has an integrated magazine that can hold 60 rounds, and also comes with two straps in the colors red and blue which is great if you’d like to battle in teams.